FREQUENTLY ASKED QUESTIONS

 The waiting time varies but I will always do my best to see you for an initial consultation as soon as I can.
-If I have no availability, I will do my best to recommend an alternative therapist
+If I have no availability, I will try to recommend an alternative therapist.

 How long is each session?

 Sessions are 50 minutes.
 Occasionally I might recommend longer sessions for couples.

 How often do I need to come to see you?

 Most often I recommend weekly or bi-weekly therapy, however more or less frequent sessions may be more appropriate for you, we can discuss this together.